Volunteer Work, Animal Welfare

 Balú is an Andean bear who requires special care.
 The exterior enclosure and its security systems have to be checked on a daily basis.

 Another important area that contributes to the ongoing success of the animal welfare center, is the area of construction.
 It is important to maintain the facilities and keep the equipment in perfect condition.
 The enclosures and cages of the animals need to be checked regularly, improved, and renewed.

 All work areas described above also include additional tasks that will be explained to you on-site.
 Please keep in mind that some work areas require a minimum period of participation.
 This is especially important for the welfare of the animals.
 For example, a minimum of 21 days is required if you want to work with the spider monkeys.

-The work hours as a volunteer depend on the work area, current workload, and the number of volunteers supporting the wildlife park.
-Generally, volunteers work from 7 am to 6 pm with a long siesta break in between.
+The work hours depend on the work area, current workload, and the number of volunteers.
+Generally, volunteers work about 8 hours with a very long siesta break inbetween.

 The work areas for volunteers are well structured and organized to assure that all animals are taken care of and fed.
 Although the wildlife sanctuary can take into consideration personal wishes from volunteers regarding their preferred area of work, we cannot guarantee that your desires will be always met.
 Yet, there is one thing we can guarantee you for certain: Your stay abroad in Bolivia, in the middle of the jungle, will be a unique and unforgettable experience!